uhm-coe/assist/_posts/2016-06-22-update-owncloud-client-mac.markdown

 - ownCloud
 author: Frank Jumawan
 materials: ownCloud Client older than version 2.1.1
-blurb: "How to update your ownCloud Client to the latest version if you have verified you have an old version of the ownCloud Client"
+blurb: "How to update the ownCloud Client to the latest version if you have verified you have an old version of the ownCloud Client"
 published: true
 ---